 18. Identify “tempting thoughts” in the case of habits and addictions

-Review course technology, introductions, use of “Group Trainer Rating Scale,” break out groups, and introduction and practice of Empathy Training for CBT
+Review course technology, introductions, use of “Group Trainer Rating Scale,” break out groups, overview of TEAM CBT, and introduction and practice of Empathy Training for CBT

-5 steps to melting away resistance and increasing motivation in CBT with parents, children and adolescents.
-Practice role play and feedback for steps 3 and 4 (Conceptualization and, reducing outcome and process resistance) Review of Outcome and Process resistance, what they are and how they are different.
+Introduction to the 5 steps to melting away resistance and increasing motivation in CBT with parents, children and adolescents.
+Overview of Outcome and Process resistance, what they are and how they are different.
+Teach and practice process resistance tools (dangle the carrot, gentle ultimatum, sitting with open hands, and the fall back position).
+Practice role play and feedback.

-Using thought and feeling logs effectively in CBT with children and adolescents.
-Intro to the Daily Mood Log.
-Review adaptations based on patient’s age.
-Integrate agenda setting with the DML.
+Reviewing the NEW child DML.
+Integrate agenda setting with the DML (teach and practice miracle cure, magic button, acid test, voicing the resistance, positive reframe, and magic dial).
 Review cognitive distortions using the DML, examples provided for cognitive distortions in child/adolescent-friendly language.
 Detective thinking worksheet.
 Group members learn and practice these skills.
 Give and get detailed feedback.

 Introduction to Addictions/Habits/Procrastination – The Addiction/Habit Log, The Devil’s Advocate Technique and other methods to target habits and addictions (examples will include procrastination, difficulty with homework, etc).
 TIC-TOC method.
 Group members learn and practice these skills.
 Give and get detailed feedback.
 Live personal work, come prepared if you would like to do personal work.